corkesw/be-news-and-comment/README.md

 You should avoid running all 3 suites at the same time (ie `npm t`) as this is likely to cause errors.

 ----------------------------------------------------------

+Write your README, including the following information:
+[ ] Link to hosted version
+[ ] Write a summary of what the project is
+[ ] Provide clear instructions of how to clone, install dependencies, seed local database, and run tests [ ] Include information about how to create the two .env files [ ] Specify minimum versions of Node.js and Postgres needed to run the project